Home

 1. Please give the children a permission slip for wearing make-up.
 At the end of the workshop one boy and girl will be selected to wear Egyptian clothes, jewellery and make-up.
 A permission slip is provided here.
 First paste it into Word to add the date of the workshop and the name or logo of your school if you wish, then print and photocopy.
 There are two slips on the page.
 You may want to take photographs of the children who are dressed up at the end.

 2. During the day I will ask you to assign the crafts activities to pairs based on their abilities.
-On the web site I have rated the difficulty level of each task so you can plan this in advance if you wish (see below).
+I have rated the difficulty level of each task so you can plan this in advance if you wish (see below).

 3. If possible arrange for a teaching assistant, or any other adults, to be available to assist in the artefacts part of the workshop.
 This is to assist children who may be having difficulty making the objects.
 Since each pair will be making a different object, the more adults available the better (especially for younger children).